yashsavalia1/mute-bot/README.md

 ## COMMANDS: ##

 -mute	|   Mutes all the people in your voice chat.
+Aliases:
+-m

 -unmute	|   Unmutes all the people in your voice chat.
+Aliases:
+-umute
+-um